rbpisupati/skeleton_pypackage/README.md

-# pygenome
+# Skeleton for Python packages
-Python API to work with genome fasta/bed/annotation
+A simple python API package